spokestack/spokestack.io/content/docs/Android/turnkey-configuration.md

   .build()
 ```

-Wakeword models that respond to the "Spokestack" wakeword can be found here: [detect](https://d3dmqd7cy685il.cloudfront.net/model/wake/spokestack/detect.tflite) | [encode](https://d3dmqd7cy685il.cloudfront.net/model/wake/spokestack/encode.tflite) | [filter](https://d3dmqd7cy685il.cloudfront.net/model/wake/spokestack/filter.tflite)
+Wake word models that respond to the "Spokestack" wake word can be found here: [detect](https://d3dmqd7cy685il.cloudfront.net/model/wake/spokestack/detect.tflite) | [encode](https://d3dmqd7cy685il.cloudfront.net/model/wake/spokestack/encode.tflite) | [filter](https://d3dmqd7cy685il.cloudfront.net/model/wake/spokestack/filter.tflite)

 **Note**: configurations using Android's ASR must also provide an Android application context via `withAndroidContext()`.

-If you would prefer to manually activate ASR, you can disable wakeword using the builder's `withoutWakeword()` method, which will activate the `PushToTalkAndroidASR` profile and remove the need to supply wakeword model files, or you can select your own profile via `getPipelineBuilder().useProfile()`.
+If you would prefer to manually activate ASR, you can disable wake word using the builder's `withoutWakeword()` method, which will activate the `PushToTalkAndroidASR` profile and remove the need to supply wake word model files, or you can select your own profile via `getPipelineBuilder().useProfile()`.

-To disable wakeword and ASR altogether, use the builder's `withoutSpeechPipeline()` method.
+To disable wake word and ASR altogether, use the builder's `withoutSpeechPipeline()` method.

 ### NLU

 Once a user's speech has been transcribed, it's useful to know what to _do_ with it.
 That's where [Natural Language Understanding](nlu) comes in.
 You'll need an NLU model and supporting files to use this feature; see our [model export guide](/docs/integrations/export) for some easy ways to create your own.
-You'll supply the `Spokestack` builder with paths to these files just like you would wakeword files:
+You'll supply the `Spokestack` builder with paths to these files just like you would wake word files:

 ```kotlin
 val spokestack = Spokestack.Builder()